Tsilispyr/Exercise_Ask_Kat/README.md

 User

-The user after login in can view the Animal tab where animal entries are, he can chose to view a single or all animals and request to adopt a single or multiple animals by pressing the Request button
+The user after login in can view the Animal tab where animal entries are, he can chose to view a single or all animals and request to adopt a single or multiple animals by pressing the Request button.

 Shelter